-As much as I loved the peaceful tranquility of the Monet’s water lily pond I absolutely adored the closed garden in the front of his home.
+As much as I loved the peaceful tranquility of the Monet’s water lily pond I absolutely adored Monet’s Jardin Clos Normand (Closed Garden Normandy) in the front of his home.
 It was given its name, the Clos Normand, by Georges Truffaut, an esteemed French gardener.

 The arches were installed for the climbing roses by Monet and his staff.